eternal-flame-AD/autopush-proxy-poc/README.md

 PROOF OF CONCEPT STAGE

-This is a simple server that emulates the Mozilla autopush server.
+This is a simple server that emulates the Mozilla autopush server, POC for running your custom push service for web-push capable web applications.
 (WIP)

 ## Progress